How to share files between a virtual machine and a host in Hyper-V

 Sharing files between Hyper-V and virtual machines

-When you work with virtualization in Windows, Hyper-V acts as the reference hypervisor and allows you to manage Virtual machines both locally and remotely.
-Even so, something as everyday as move data between the host and VMs it is not obvious: You cannot drag and drop directly onto the console just like you would with any other application, so it's a good idea to know the effective and secure methods for transferring files.
+When working with virtualization in Windows, Hyper-V acts as the default hypervisor , allowing you to manage virtual machines both locally and remotely.
+However, something as commonplace as moving data between the host and VMs isn't straightforward: you can't simply drag and drop files into the console like you would with a regular application.
+Therefore, it's essential to know effective and secure methods for transferring files.

-In this guide I compile and unify All the practical ways to share files between the Hyper-V host and its VMs, from SMB shares, RDP with drive redirection, and the Copy-VMFile cmdlet PowerShell (without net), up to Tricks how to mount VHDX, take advantage of enhanced session mode in VMConnect and even use read-only ISO images.
-In addition, you will see additional options (export/import VMs, cloud or apps web) and a small context with VirtualBox and VMware so you know what changes if you alternate solutions.
+In this guide, I've compiled and unified all the practical ways to share files between your Hyper-V host and your VMs , from SMB shares, RDP with drive redirection, and the PowerShell Copy-VMFile cmdlet (without networking), to tricks like mounting VHDX, leveraging the enhanced session mode in VMConnect, and even using read-only ISO images .
+You'll also see additional options (exporting/importing VMs, cloud, or web apps ) and a brief overview of VirtualBox and VMware to show you what changes when switching solutions.

 Method 1: SMB share on the Hyper-V host

-The most direct way in Windows environments is expose a folder via SMB on the host running Hyper-V and copy ISOs or other files there.
-This method works from both physical computers and other VMs, as long as there's network connectivity.
+The most direct way in Windows environments is to expose a folder via SMB on the host running Hyper-V and copy ISOs or other files there.
+This method works from both physical machines and other VMs, as long as there is network connectivity.

 First of all, enable on the host firewall the “File and Printer Sharing” group rule to allow incoming SMB connections.
 You can do this with the following command (CMD or PowerShell): netsh advfirewall firewall set rule group=\"File and Printer Sharing\" new enable=Yes.
 Make sure to limit permissions on the share only to users who need it.